cookiengineer/defiant/README.md

-# Defiant Chrome/Chromium Browser Extension
+# Defiant Browser Extension

-**Stay protected from Ads, JavaScript, Cookies and other Fingerprinting Techniques**
+## Stay protected from Ads, Cookies, JavaScript and other Tracking Techniques

-The Defiant Chromium Browser Extension tries to put the control over website behaviours back into the hands of users, and not developers.
+The Defiant Browser Extension tries to put the control over website behaviours back into the hands of users, and not developers.

 Its concept works with Trust Levels, whereas the defaulted Trust Level is `Zero` and doesn't allow anything malicious to happen.
 Incrementing